Phantom energy in the nonlinear response of a quantum many-body scar state

-In this work, we perform the first direct experimental study of the low-energy momentum modes in a long-lived prethermal state.
-We characterize and \emph{quantify} one of the hallmarks of the emergent character of these modes: Namely, the transmutation of attractive interactions among the bare particles into emergent repulsive interactions among the low-momentum modes.
+Despite this expectation, in this work we create quantum many-body scars that are sufficiently stable that their nonlinear response can be probed.
+This allows us to characterize and \emph{quantify} an emergent phenomenon we find in these states: Namely, the transmutation of attractive interactions among the bare particles into emergent repulsive interactions among the low-momentum modes.
 By quenching the interactions in a one-dimensional (1D) atomic Bose gas from strongly repulsive to strongly attractive, we create a highly excited state---the so-called super-Tonks-Girardeau (sTG) gas~\cite{Astrakharchik2004qbg}---in which the particles avoid each other, like hard rods~\cite{Haller2009roa,Girardeau1960rbs}.
 The atomic dipole-dipole interaction (DDI) stabilizes the gas so we can explore previously inaccessible regimes beyond this unitary, integrable limit.
 These host quantum many-body scars, in which particles are strongly correlated~\cite{Kao2021tpo}.
 Having prepared this strongly interacting prethermal state, we rapidly compress it (Fig.~\ref{fig1}a) and separately measure how the kinetic and total (kinetic + interaction) energy evolve.
 The evolution of the total energy shows that we are able to prepare highly excited states; see Fig.~\ref{fig1}b.
-Paradoxically, as the gas compresses and the underlying bosons get closer to one another, the observed kinetic energy decreases, although the microscopic interactions are purely attractive.
-This seems to violate energy conservation.
+Paradoxically, as the gas compresses and the underlying bosons get closer to one another, the observed kinetic energy of the accessible momentum modes decreases, although the microscopic interactions are purely attractive.
+This seems to violate energy conservation since the total kinetic energy must go up as the gas compresses.
 The process is reversible, and the missing (or ``phantom'') energy reappears when we subsequently let the gas expand.